OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 #### Modify the key words
 The key words can be modify in the file « gazetteer » in the repository : ResumeParser/GATEFiles/plugins/ANNIE/resources/gazetteer/
+You can modify it with notepad or nano.

 #### Use the parser
-On the repository ResumeParser/ResumeTrasducer, you have to do :
+On the repository ResumeParser/ResumeTrasducer, you have to :

 **1. Have a file of format PDF to parse**